duniter/duniter/doc/UCP.md

 IN   | `ucg/peering/status`
 IN   | `ucg/tht (POST)`
 IN   | `hdc/amendments/votes (POST)`
-IN   | `hdc/transactions/process/issuance`
-IN   | `hdc/transactions/process/transfert`
-IN   | `hdc/transactions/process/fusion`
+IN   | `hdc/transactions/process`

-All remainging URLs are only outputs of the protocol allowing consultation, verification, synchronization with other clients or peers.
+All remainging URLs only have consultation purposes, used for verification and synchronization with other clients or peers.

-### PGP public keys
+### Public keys

 Flow | Interfaces
 ---- | -----------